Skip to main content

 Use the overlay flow for reading and reasoning, not for active typing in the shared Doc.
 Capture the question via screenshot.
 Read the overlay's answer on your monitor.
 Compose your response in your head (or in a notes window the interviewer cannot see), then type the response into the shared Doc at the pace of someone composing in real time.
 The reasoning happens in private; the artifact appears in public at human speed.

 If the question requires code, ask if you can use a separate editor.
 Many interviewers will say yes; they're more interested in the code working than in seeing every keystroke.
 Some platforms (CoderPad, Replit, the company's own IDE) get linked from the Doc instead.
-If the interview is truly a Doc-typing exercise, slow down and type the way a person writes code: variable names, brackets, an occasional pause to look at the prompt.
+If the interview really is a Doc-typing exercise, slow down and type the way a person writes code: variable names, brackets, an occasional pause to look at the prompt.

 This Doc-cursor-visibility issue is the single biggest behavioral signal on Google Meet interviews that other platforms don't have.
 Zoom doesn't have it.
 Teams' chat doesn't have it.
 Webex doesn't have it.
 It is Meet-specific and Workspace-specific.
 Our companion piece on whether interviewers can detect AI during a Zoom call walks through the general behavioral-signal layer in more depth.
 The Doc-cursor issue is the Meet-flavored version of the same pattern.